| Cooking Tips & Tricks | How to make your meat go further

-This section shows how smarter shopping and good cooking help lean beef and lamb remain part of a healthy, balanced and affordable diet for your family.
+We discuss how smarter shopping and good cooking can help lean beef and lamb remain part of a healthy, balanced and affordable diet for your family.

 Shop wisely and save money.
 Follow these tips at the supermarket or your local butcher’s shop:

 - Look out for specials and use catalogues, coupons, and discount cards.

 - Plan meals for the week and write a shopping list.
 It will stop you buying unnecessary extras.